Brentwood, New York: Brentwood Legion Ambulance

 Brentwood Legion Ambulance was founded and established by William J.A.
 Seymour in 1959.
 That year he was seriously injured after being involved in an automobile collision in Brentwood.
 It took almost two hours for an ambulance to arrive from a neighboring town, as Brentwood lacked any ambulance services.
 As a result, Mr. Seymour ended up being driven to the hospital in a private vehicle despite having sustained serious injury.
 Mr. Seymour recognized that this was a problem affecting his neighborhood, so he decided that changes needed to be made.

 That year, Mr. Seymour gathered members from the American Legion’s Joseph Loeffler Post 1006, based in Brentwood.
 The ‘Legion’ portion of the department’s name is to honor the dedication of the members from the local American Legion Post that played a monumental part in establishing the ambulance service.
 Mr. Seymour and the members of the American Legion Post together were no more than 25 volunteers, giving their time to help their neighbors.
 They purchased a 1948 Cadillac hearse and converted it into an ambulance.
 Over the course of over 50 years, the Brentwood Legion Ambulance has expanded to over 250 members from all across Long Island, New York.
 The department has made upgrades to state-of-the-art equipment and vehicles since obtaining their first ambulance from 1948 all those years ago.

 Transportation

 Road

 The Long Island Expressway (Interstate 495) passes through the northernmost portion of the hamlet, while the Long Island Motor Parkway forms part of its northern border.

 The Sagtikos State Parkway also runs through and serves the hamlet, while New York State Route 111 forms pat of its eastern border.

 Rail

 The Brentwood LIRR station, as seen following its 2010s modernization.

 Brentwood is served by the Brentwood station on the Ronkonkoma Branch of the Long Island Rail Road.

+At the western end, its also served by the Deer Park station, on the same branch.